21 Aug 2024

 I had never written an article before when I wrote Għadira, the Sanctuary Where There Are No Birds and submitted it to Wildlife (now BBC Wildlife) Magazine.
 To my surprise they not only accepted it but made it their cover story.
 It was not long after that the Maltese Government restored the habitat, this time with armed guards to patrol it.
 For the first time I realised the power of the written word.
 Not long after, I found myself doing a series of concerts in the USA and visited the world-famous San Diego Zoo.
 I had no hesitation in preparing another piece, when conservationists told me about the struggle they were having with the USA’s all powerful Audubon Society.
 The struggle was over the preservation of what was then America’s rarest bird, the Californian condor, at that time reduced – I believe – to just five individuals in the wild.
 San Diego Zoo Wildlife Alliance were attempting a conservation breeding and reintroduction program to save the species from extinction.
 The Audubons declared that they “should be allowed to fly freely and die with dignity”.
 In my article, I argued that there is nothing dignified about dying a slow, lingering death from lead poisoning resulting from these carrion-eaters ingesting the flesh of carcasses contaminated with lead shot (shooters again).
 Among other things, lead poisoning causes paralysis of the neck muscles, and it is horrible to witness.

 Once again, I submitted the article, this time (plucking up courage) to New Scientist.
 The piece, entitled How Not to Save a Species, again made the front cover.
 New Scientist has a global readership and a raft of media interviews and – happily – the inclusion of the remaining wild condors in the breeding program resulted.
-There are now close to 350 Californian condors in the wild, and a further 200 in captivity.
+There are now close to 350 Californian condors in the wild, and a further 200 in human care.
 Currently, while my concerns are many, I could cite three that are of most importance.
 The effect of global warming on frogs and other amphibians, the planet’s living barometers.
 The disastrous drop in the number of butterflies and native bee species, the world’s principal natural pollinators.
 And, at a purely local level, there is a need to establish further habitats for the Critically Endangered mountain pygmy possum, the world’s only hibernating marsupial.
 David Scheel became a regular environmental commentator on BBC World Service’s Global Concerns.
 He also wrote “WWF News” columns for Science Journal Nature and became involved in numerous campaigns with the Conservation Foundation of Great Britain.
 David’s articles have gained favour with well-known experts in the field, including David Suzuki, David Attenborough, anthropologist Richard Leakey, and science writer, John Gribbin.
 David is a proud WWF supporter and has chosen to include a gift in his Will to WWF-Australia as part of his already significant contribution to conserving nature.
 To protect threatened species and create your own legacy to nature, please consider including WWF-Australia in your Will.